Introduction to the PhD in Higher Education: Research, Evaluation and Enhancement (HEREE)

 Please apply using the My Applications online system.

 The next start date is 1st October 2023.

 The cohort size is typically 30 or fewer.

-Applications received after this date will be considered on a first-come-first served basis until the Programme is full.
+The initial closing date for applications is 31st August 2023.
+Any applications received after this date will be considered on a first-come-first-served basis until the cohort is full.

-Applicants should normally have at least three years' experience of teaching, research or administration in a university, further education college, or comparable institution.
+Applicants should normally have at least three years experience of in teaching, research or administration in a university, further education college, or comparable institution.

-As part of your application we ask you to upload a piece of writing, in English, that you have produced in the past and which best demonstrates the following characteristics:
+As part of your application we ask you to upload a piece of writing, in English, that you have produced in the past and that best demonstrates the following characteristics:

 The document must have been produced by you alone.
-It may be something academic (perhaps for a prior qualification such as a Masters dissertation) or could be a policy document, a guidance document or some other form (perhaps produced in your professional role) which demonstrates the three characteristics above.
+It may be something academic (perhaps for a prior qualification such as a Master's dissertation) or a policy document, a guidance document or some other form (perhaps produced in your professional role) which demonstrates the three characteristics above.
 If the document is accessible online you may also provide us with a link to it.

 For admission to this PhD applicants should normally have: